 "We follow the journey of MH&WB's student ambassadors through a visual narrative, learning about how they navigate academic and societal challenges, and develop the skills and abilities to face tomorrow.
 This series explores various ways in which emotion, vulnerability, strength, love, compassion, brotherhood and sisterhood play a vital part in preserving our mental health."

-Finding strength in vulnerability:
+Finding power in vulnerability:

 A photographic essay

 There are many types of students.
 We have different versions of ourselves for different situations and comfort zones.
 The mischief-maker.
 The studious one.
 The class performer.
 The day dreamer.